lpolovets/lpolovets.github.io/fellowship/README.md

 We believe the best investment decisions and insights come from collaboration with people who've built, researched, or operated in these fields firsthand.
 This is a way for us to learn from your expertise, widen our lens, and maybe help you on your next chapter as a founder, investor, or technologist.
 It's also a chance to become part of Humba's growing community of technologists, passionate about building at the edge of the possible.

 ## How To Apply
+The first 3 batches with 1-2 fellows each will be:
+* July 21st — August 22nd
+* August 25th — September 26th
+* September 29th — October 31st

+We are accepting applications until 11:59pm PT on July 13.
+We will reach out to finalists on July 14th, conduct interviews July 15-18, and start the first batch on July 21.

-We accept applications on a rolling basis.
-If working with Humba is something that interests you, we highly encourage you to apply here!
+If working with Humba is something that interests you, we highly encourage you to apply below!

 <iframe class="airtable-embed" src="https://airtable.com/embed/appXTuJS9xxv67Z6E/pagrbbWjW59AKveq2/form" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>